YorgosPs/Yorgos-Psarellis/Research.md

 ### PhD Projects

 #### Neural Networks can learn how Bacteria move and coordinate
-Chemotaxis is the ability of bacteria to direct multicellular motion along chemical gradients [1].
-This phenomenon is central to environmental, medical and agricultural processes.
+Chemotaxis is the ability of bacteria to direct multicellular motion along chemical gradients.
+This phenomenon is central to environmental, medical and agricultural processes [1].
 For this project, I trained Neural Networks that *learn* Chemotactic PDEs, and when integrated, can reproduce and predict bacterial density profiles.
 This has been done in the following cases:
   * Black-box PDE models
   * Gray-box PDE models (Closures)
   * Partial information - second order models

 And with many kinds of datasets:
   * Data from PDE simulations
-  * Data from Monte-Carlo simulations (agent-based model)
+  * Data from Monte-Carlo simulations (agent-based models)
   * Sparse, Noisy experimental data

 <img src="NNPDE1.gif" width="400"/>